Insecurity is like your shadow, always at your side. It whispers in your ear and undermines your confidence. But it doesn’t have to.

 For many years, I lived with what didn’t serve me.
 I didn’t know I could make positive changes and learn new ways of being that did serve me.
 I could though, and I did.
 This is what it means to take on yourself.
 It means confronting what gets in your way, challenging what isn’t serving you, and reclaiming your authentic self.
 This is how you increase your happiness, your quality of life, and your confidence.
 All of us can do this, even those of us

-Debbie Jacobs is an advocate, writer and healing specialist living in Alexandria, Virginia.
-She lived most of her adult life with a diagnosis of depression, anxiety and bipolar and speaks out on how self-improvement is life improvement and believes we all can live happy lives just by making positive change to ourselves.
-Her influences are Louise Hay, Napoleon Hill, Les Brown and Tony Robbins.
-She does positivity life coaching and is in the process of writing her first book on her healing process of accomplishing positive thinking, positive effective coping skills and healthy self-esteem, what she calls “freedom and happiness.”
-She shares her work to motivate, inspire and help others make positive change to themselves for their freedom and happiness too.
+Debbie Jacobs is an advocate, writer, and healing specialist living in Alexandria, Virginia.
+She lived most of her adult life with a diagnosis of depression and anxiety, and then was diagnosed with bipolar.
+She speaks out on how self-improvement is life improvement and believes we all can live happy lives by making positive changes to ourselves.
+Her influences are Louise Hay, Napoleon Hill, Les Brown, and Tony Robbins.
+She does positivity life coaching and is in the process of writing her first book on her healing process of accomplishing positive thinking, positive effective coping skills, and healthy self-esteem—what she calls “freedom and happiness.”
+She shares her work to motivate, inspire, and help others make positive changes to themselves for their freedom and happiness, too.

 Offering your adult children with bipolar the choice to meet your needs (or not) is a first step to creating a peaceful home.
 Understanding the “Hijacked House” & Bipolar Disorder My post called “The ‘Hijacked House’: Tips for Parents of Adult Children with Bipolar Disorder Living at Home” addresses questions about how to handle an adult...